seifriahi/Ecolink-app/README.md

 ## Overview

-Ecolink is an iOS mobile app crafted with SwiftUI, aimed at empowering users to actively contribute to environmental causes.
-Developed by Sameh ben amor, Houssem ben mabrouk, Daly tlili, Mohamed Ajili, Riahi Seif, and Zied abderrahim, the app presents a user-centric approach, offering modules that cover various aspects of environmental engagement.
+Ecolink is an Android mobile app developed with Kotlin, designed to empower users to actively contribute to environmental causes.
+The application is developed by Sameh Ben Amor, Houssem Ben Mabrouk, Daly Tlili, Mohamed Ajili, Riahi Seif, and Zied Abderrahim.
+Ecolink offers multiple modules to engage users in sustainable activities.

 ## Modules